A friendly guide for curious explorers

 Where the paths part ways.

 Sharing a kind heart doesn't make religions the same β€” and that's wonderful.
-Here are a few of the ways they genuinely differ.
+Here are a few of the ways they genuinely differ, from the books they treasure to the days they gather and the ways they pray.

 Torah β€” Judaism